Mary-Louise Parker: 1988–1999: Early roles and Broadway debut

 Parker got her start in acting with a role on the soap opera Ryan's Hope.
-In the late 1980s Parker moved to New York City.
+In the late 1980s, Parker moved to New York City.
 After a few minor roles, she made her Broadway debut in a production of Craig Lucas' Prelude to a Kiss, playing the lead role of Rita, in 1990.
 She moved with the production when it transferred from its origin off-Broadway.
 Parker won the Clarence Derwent Award for her performance and was nominated for a Tony Award (although she did not play the role when the film was made).
-In 1989 she was in the film Longtime Companion, a film starring Campbell Scott, Bruce Davison and Dermot Mulroney about the emergence and devastation of the AIDS epidemic.
+In 1989, she was in the film Longtime Companion, a film starring Campbell Scott, Bruce Davison and Dermot Mulroney about the emergence and devastation of the AIDS epidemic.

-1990s

 Parker starred with Kevin Kline in Grand Canyon (1991); with Kathy Bates, Mary Stuart Masterson, and Jessica Tandy in Fried Green Tomatoes (1991); with Susan Sarandon and Tommy Lee Jones in The Client (1994); with John Cusack in Bullets Over Broadway (1994); and with Drew Barrymore and Whoopi Goldberg in Boys on the Side (1995), as a woman with AIDS.
 Parker's next role was in a movie adaptation of another Craig Lucas play, Reckless (1995), alongside Mia Farrow, followed by Jane Campion's The Portrait of a Lady (1996), which also starred Nicole Kidman, Viggo Mortensen, Christian Bale, John Malkovich and Barbara Hershey.
 In addition she appeared alongside Matthew Modine in Tim Hunter's The Maker (1997).

 Parker's theater career continued when she appeared off-Broadway in Paula Vogel's 1997 critical smash How I Learned to Drive, with David Morse.
 She received the 1997 Lucille Lortel Award, Outstanding Actress, and 1997 Obie Award, Performance for her performance.

-In the late 1990s she appeared in several independent films, including Let the Devil Wear Black and The Five Senses.
+In the late 1990s, she appeared in several independent films, including Let the Devil Wear Black and The Five Senses.
 She starred alongside Sidney Poitier in the 1999 movie The Simple Life of Noah Dearborn.

-2000s
+2000–2012: Acclaim with Proof and Weeds

-From 2000 to 2001 Parker starred in the play Proof in off-Broadway and Broadway productions, winning the Tony Award for Best Actress in a Play for the latter.
+From 2000 to 2001, Parker starred in the play Proof in off-Broadway and Broadway productions, winning the Tony Award for Best Actress in a Play for the Broadway run.

-On December 7, 2003, HBO aired a six-and-a-half-hour adaptation of Tony Kushner's acclaimed Broadway play Angels in America, directed by Mike Nichols.
+In 2003, HBO aired the six-and-a-half-hour adaptation of Tony Kushner's acclaimed Broadway play Angels in America, directed by Mike Nichols.
 Parker played Harper Pitt, the Mormon, Valium-addicted wife of a closeted lawyer.
-For her performance, Parker received the Golden Globe Award and Primetime Emmy Award, both for Best Supporting Actress in a Miniseries or Television Film.
+For her performance, Parker won the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.